TomasTillmann/design-patterns-notes/notes.md

 ## Disadvantages
 * some request might become unhandled

+## Relations
+* chain of responsibility, command, mediator, observer
+  * from the perspective of sender and receiver
+  * chain of responsibility doesnt care who he sends a request or whether he sends it, most important thing is to complete the request
+  * command seperates sender and receiver, but he exactly knows who the request handles
+  * mediator is in between every communication between true senders and receivers
+  * observer
+    * publisher doesnt care who he sends the request
+    * receivers care who they subscribe to and they can change it dynamically (on client side)

+* Composite
+  * not only one chain but a tree like structure

+* Decorator
+  * same as in decorator already

 # Command
 * zapouzdreni vykonani konkretni akce (metody na nejakem objektu misto konkretniho objektu) do objektu